France scrambles to redefine EuroMALE, eyeing partnership with Germany and U.K.

 French defense officials say they are rethinking their strategy for a medium-altitude, long-endurance (MALE) unmanned aerial vehicle in a final bid to move the long-stalled European initiative off the drawing board or find a replacement solution.
 The French-led initiative, known as EuroMALE, was raked over the coals earlier this year by a French parliamentary report that found it insufficiently tuned to the requirements of neighboring countries, too vehicle-oriented and poorly integrated ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "France Looks To Redefine EuroMALE UAV".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "France Looks To Redefine EuroMALE UAV".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.